diznq/80s/README.md

 - If file starts with `post.`, it is assigned to `POST` handler
 - If file starts with `put.`, it is assigned to `PUT` handler
 - If file starts with `delete.`, it is assigned to `DELETE` handler
+- If directory name begins with `i.`, it is ignored

 ### Templating syntax